-Carrying all this information with each glyph would give too much overhead and also make the definition more complex.
-A solution with hj codesets was considered but rejected because in practice the current approach is sufficient and it would not be compatible anyway.
+Carrying all this information with each glyph would give too much overhead and also make the process of setting up thee codes more complex.
+A solution with hjcode sets was considered but rejected because in practice the current approach is sufficient and it would not be compatible anyway.

-Beware: the values are always saved in the format, independent of the setting of \savinghyph-codes at the mnoment the format is dumped.
+Beware: the values are always saved in the format, independent of the setting of \savinghyph-codes at the moment the format is dumped.